-Just as the Allstate character “Mayhem” warns in commercials that cut-rate insurance policies can leave you short of coverage if an accident happens — accidents often precipitated by Mayhem’s inherently destructive behavior — investors in single family home rentals need to make sure they are protected if something bad happens.
+Just test as the Allstate character “Mayhem” warns in commercials that cut-rate insurance policies can leave you short of coverage if an accident happens — accidents often precipitated by Mayhem’s inherently destructive behavior — investors in single family home rentals need to make sure they are protected if something bad happens.

 And the wrong type of insurance can spell disaster, or “Mayhem,” for a property owner.
 Rivas had one customer, who was not protected by Mynd’s master policy, who failed to convert a standard policy to a vacancy policy and the property was destroyed by a fire 45 days after it went vacant.
 When the insurer discovered the property was vacant for more than 30 days, it refused to pay the claim.